Items on this page:

 - Maintenance downtime policy for HPCC systems

-There are no planned maintenance shutdowns for the HPCC at this time.
+There are no unscheduled emergency maintenance operations in progress at this time.

 During the most recent maintenance window, the HPCC provisioned a new Lustre storage system that replaced the former /home, /lustre/work, /lustre/scratch and will provide users with faster access to their data as well as increases to their home quota (from 150 GiB to 300 GiB).
 All data in /home and /lustre/work directories has been migrated to the new storage automatically with no further action required by you.
 However, data stored on the old /lustre/scratch has not been migrated and will require users to migrate any data they need on their own.
 The old /lustre/scratch storage can be reached using the path /lustre/old-scratch for a short time before we retire the system all together.